DeannaGreen/decision_tree/README.md

 Decision Tree

-Create a program that shows the TDD decision tree.
-From inputting a User story to implementation.
+Build a decision tree (https://en.wikipedia.org/wiki/Decision_tree) for the TDD Cycle.

+It should accept a User Story as an input.
+It should output a Feature.

+It should include the following levels:

+Feature Test
+Unit Test
+Implementation

+It should include Refactoring.